tjcsl/website/README.md

 # Website

 The main website for TJHSST, currently under development.
-Supervised jointly by Akash Bhave, Keegan Lanzillotta, and Theo Ouzhinski.
+Supervised jointly by @keegan and @jbeutner.

-## TODO

--   [ ] Develop website plan
--   [ ] Agree on stuff related to the website
+Under the benevolent dictatorship of @theo-o.

 ## Necessary Links